Humanos-App/Hackaton/README.md

 Users also have the ability to extend or revoke active consents as needed.

 This system provides a flexible and straightforward method for creating decentralized consent, empowering users with greater control over their data.

+Gonçalo Almeida
+Pedro Andrade
+Rodrigo Sarroeira
+Rui Lagos

+# For legal and safety reasons because of the sensitivity of health data, the code can not be public.